 Chapters 12 and 13 focus on issues of educational leadership as part of the process of change in Bangladesh.
 Abu Nayeem Mohammad Salahuddin (IER, Dhaka University) examines a range of initiatives that school leaders (headmasters or principals) can take for the improvement of education within their schools.
 He also attempts to explore the gap between current practice and desired outcomes in terms of international literatures, providing an overview of the challenges facing school leaders and possible implications for policy.
 Dr. Md.
 Abdus Salam (IER, University of Dhaka) and G. M. Rakibul Islam (Govt.
 Teachers' Training College, Bangladesh) examine the conceptual understandings and practices of teacher leadership in the Non-Formal Primary Education (NFPE) in Bangladesh.
 They also discuss how NFPE can, with the right policy decisions and training, offer a basis for effective and inclusive second chance educational opportunities in Bangladesh.

-The final two chapters (14 & 15) focus on inclusive education, an emerging issue in the current educational systems across the world.
+The final two chapters (14 and 15) focus on inclusive education, an emerging issue in the current educational systems across the world.
 Md.
-Saiful Malak (IER, Dhaka University) examines pre-service special education teachers’ attitudes towards the inclusion in mainstream classrooms of students with special educational needs.
-The book concludes with the article (chapter 15) “Inclusive Education at Secondary Level in Bangladesh: Challenges and Recommendations” by Tania Afreen Khan (Govt.
-Teachers’ Training College, Bangladesh), Dr. Muhammed Mahbubur Rahman (IER, University of Dhaka) and Garry Hornby, Dean Sutherland, John Everatt & Janinka Greenwood (University of Canterbury).
+Saiful Malak (IER, Dhaka University) examines pre-service special education teachers' attitudes towards the inclusion in mainstream classrooms of students with special educational needs.
+The book concludes with the article (chapter 15) "Inclusive Education at Secondary Level in Bangladesh: Challenges and Recommendations" by Tania Afreen Khan (Govt.
+Teachers' Training College, Bangladesh), Dr. Muhammed Mahbubur Rahman (IER, University of Dhaka) and Garry Hornby, Dean Sutherland, John Everatt and Janinka Greenwood (University of Canterbury).
 The authors attempt to discuss more general issues of inclusive education as well as identify the barriers to full inclusion and suggest possible strategies to overcome those barriers.

 The chapters/ articles of this book demonstrate a growing research base for future educational changes in Bangladesh.
 The authors' expertise on diverse educational fields of research make this book an important reference guide for academics, researchers, policy-makers, students and educational professionals a whole.
 Foreword by Professor Dr. Gail Gillon (University of Canterbury), this publication is a valuable contribution to the literature on Education.